South East - Maintenance schemes

 We’ll soon be carrying out resurfacing and improvements on the A2 London-bound between the Cobham and Brewers junctions.
 This will maintain safety and improve the journey for road users.

-Monday 11 March to Thursday 21 March & Sunday 24 to Thursday 28 March: the London-bound carriageway between M2 junction 2 and the A2 Toll Gate junction, as well at the Three Crutches entry slip at junction 1, will be closed each night from 8pm to 6am.
+Tuesday 23 to Friday 26 April: the London-bound carriageway between M2 junction 2 and the A2 Toll Gate junction, as well at the Three Crutches entry slip at junction 1, will be closed each night from 8pm to 6am.
 The Wainscot Bypass entry slip will remain open.

 Diversion: please follow A228.